bunnyguide/bunnyguide.github.io/index.md

 </ul>
 </div>

 Getting a new pet bunny is an exciting event, but before you bring your new furry friend home, you should make sure you have everything you need to make them comfortable and happy.
 This page gives you the essentials you should make sure you have immediately, as well as some additional items you won't want to go long without.
+I've tried to list not only the items you need, but also a link to a suggested product on Amazon that would fit this need.
+I also describe what to consider when purchasing, so you can make an informed choice if you decide to go with a different product.

-## The Immediate Necessities
+# The Immediate Necessities

-### Food
+## Food

 There are three main components to a domestic bunny's diet: Hay, pellets, and fresh greens/vegetables.
 If your new bunny is less than six months old, it's too early to introduce the fresh part of their diet, and all you'll need is hay and pellets.
 For more information about what food you need for a rabbit who is more than six months old, or how to transition a rabbit from their juvenile diet to their adult diet, see the diet page.